yh-luo/psychopy_tobii_infant/README.md

 ### demo4_generic_controller.py

 1. Show the relative position of the subject to the eyetracker
-2. Adjust parameters of calibration stimuli
+2. Adjust parameters of calibration procedure
 3. Run five-points calibration automatically

 ### demo5_customized_calibration.py